 Assessment of regulators?
 CLIAC definitely.

-SHIELD group – to present what the Task Force is doing would be great idea.
+Systemic Harmonization and Interoperability Enhancement for Laboratory Data, (SHIELD) group – to present what the Task Force is doing would be great idea.

 Joint Commission – driving a lot of stewardship efforts in hospitals, could have opportunities depending on how we word things.